Southern Yakutia (Sakha)

 Secretary-General of the Communist Party of the Soviet Union designated him as

-win over a quarter of a million volunteers.
+over a quarter of a million volunteers.

-Stirred out of his thoughts by the cheerful call of his name,
+Boris stirred out of his thoughts when he heard the cheerful

-Boris spun around to find Taidje Khanilov, his ethnic Gilyak friend,
+call of his name, and spun around to find Taidje Khanilov, his ethnic Gilyak

-approaching him with a broad smile on his face.
+friend, approaching him with a broad smile on his face.

 “Come on, my friend!”

 “I mean it.
-In this era of calamity where constancy has
+In this era of calamity, where constancy has

 become a rare commodity, meeting someone you can open up your heart to is a